What is lower back pain?

 What is kidney pain?

 Kidney pain is a type of pain that originates in the kidneys, which are located in the back of the abdomen, just below the rib cage.
-Although kidney pain can be felt in the back, it is important to note that this pain is not due to muscular or skeletal problems, but rather to kidney problems.
+Although kidney pain can be felt in the back, it's important to note that this pain is not due to muscular or skeletal problems, but rather to kidney problems.

 Common causes of kidney pain